-Erdogan came to power as Prime Minister in 2003.
+Erdogan came to power as Prime Minister in 2003, Justice and Development Party, known asinitials A.K.P.
 Geographical location has always made Turkey a center for trade…The Ottoman Empire 1299-1923, when “Turkey” declared its independence.
 This map shows how it changed over time and controlled much of the Mediterranean trade.

 The Hapsburg Group: Austria, Turkey, Italy, Poland

 The Austrian Hapsburg Empire was one family, 19 emperors.
 Here’s a YouTube Map of how it changed from 1282 until dissolution after WW1 when it renamed itself “German Austria” in 1918.

 “According to the document [Mueller’s indictment of Paul Manafort], some of the key participants of the Hapsburg group are former Austrian Chancellor Alfred Gusenbauer, former Italian Prime Minister Romano Prodi, Belgian Judge Jean-Paul Moerman, head of the German Federal Chancellory Bodo Hombach and former Spanish NATO head Javier Solana.